Montrose station (Metro-North): Rampant growth and parking problems (1987-1990)

 Gannett Westchester Newspapers learned in early October 1987 that the railroad would begin studies and discussion on building a new station between Crugers station and Montrose station in the town of Cortlandt.
 Their initial choice would be a 6 acre location between U.S. Route 9 and New York State Route 9A that would serve as the new station.
 The station would be able to service over 2,000 vehicles, larger than the number at the two smaller stations.
 The property was owned at the time by Trumid Construction, a firm in Elmsford.
 For the proposed station, the town of Cortlandt would buy the land from Trumid and operate their own municipal parking facility.
 By December, the property negotiations had gone from 6 acre to 23 acre.
-The railroad had been doing the negotiatons, with an official announcement supposed to come in November, but due to the curve in the trackage at the property, Metro-North decided that they needed to do more research because the station would have vision issues in each direction from oncoming trains.
+The railroad had been doing the negotiations, with an official announcement supposed to come in November, but due to the curve in the trackage at the property, Metro-North decided that they needed to do more research because the station would have vision issues in each direction from oncoming trains.
 Metro-North stated that they would determine whether to go ahead with the project until at least the Spring of 1988.

 The town of Cortlandt went forward with its plan to reduce allowed parking on Victoria Avenue on the night of February 2, 1988.
-With a unanumous vote, parking along Victoria would be banned on the western side of the road from Montrose Station Road to Route 9A.
+With an unanumous vote, parking along Victoria would be banned on the western side of the road from Montrose Station Road to Route 9A.
 A second vote, banning parking along the northern side of Montrose Station Road from Oak Lane to Route 9A, passed with one dissenting vote.
 Locals cheered on the bans while some commuters complained about the bind the bans would put them in.
 DiGiacomo, listening to the complaints stated that the town owned parking lot on Montrose Station Road was still on the table, along with a possible leasing of the Montrose Fire Department's parking lot to help commuters.
 DiGiacomo stated that the Fire Department lease could be done by March and that they were sympathetic that parking was tough, but that local studies backed the concerns about safety of emergency vehicles and school buses navigating the two streets.
 DiGiacomo added that they would also considering adding pressure to build the new station in the town of Cortlandt.